EndlessSora/DeeperForensics-1.0/dataset/README.md

 ```bash
 bash unzip.sh
 ```
+or manually unzip all the files.
 It may take a few minutes / hours.
 After unzipping the files, you will get all the data in the following folder structure:
 ```
 DeeperForensics-1.0